 Founty Alassane Fall.
 Research assistant at Consortium pour la Recherche Économique et Sociale (CRES) in Senegal

 Founty is a research assistant at the Consortium pour la Recherche Économique et Sociale (CRES) in Senegal.
-Currently she works on a project on gender responsive budgeting.
-Founty has a master’s degree in economics with a specialisation on human resources.
+Currently, she works on a project on gender responsive budgeting.
+Founty has a master’s degree in economics with a specialisation in human resources.